haiku/website/content/guides/building/get-source-git.md

 Haiku's source code is currently being hosted in a <a href="http://git-scm.com/" target="_blank">Git based repository</a> with <a href="https://gerritcodereview.com">Gerrit code review</a>.
 Anonymous access will allow anyone to download Haiku's source code; However, the authenticated (non-anonymous) method is required for submitting patches.

-Although most contributors tend to disclose their real names, we do not currently have a real name policy and a couple of contributors contribute to Haiku pseudonymously.
+Although most contributors tend to disclose their real names, we do not have a real name policy and a couple of contributors contribute to Haiku pseudonymously.
 That means that it's possible for anyone to contribute.

 <div class="alert alert-warning">